Here Is What You Own in Your College Fund!

 Bank of America – Another large bank.

-Alibaba – A series of website stores somewhat similar to eBay, but in China and growing like crazy.
+Alibaba – A series of website stores somewhat eBay, but in China and growing like crazy.

 Berkshire Hathaway – Is a mix of many companies owned by one of the best investors of all time—Warren Buffet.
 They sell car insurance, houses, candy, shaving cream, Coca-Cola, and they even own railroads!